rinziv/crexdata-public/CREXDATA System Components/NeRF Learning and Visualization (TUC)/nerf_learning_visualization_tuc/README.md

 ### View (`op: "view"`)

-Launches the interactive NeRF viewer.
+Launches the interactive NeRF viewer with entry-point at: `0.0.0.0:7070`

 | Field | Description |
 |------|------------|